ayonli/sse/README.md

 source.onmessage = (event) => {
     console.log(event.data);

     if (event.data.match(/10/)) {
         // Must close connection here, otherwise the client will reconnect. source.close();
     }
 };
 ```

+## API

+- `new SSE(req, res, retry?: number)`
+    - `retry` The re-connection time to use when attempting to send the event.
+- `sse.id: string` The unique ID of the SSE connection, also used as
+    `lastEventId` of the client EventSource, when the client reconnect, this ID
+    will be reused.
+- `sse.isNew: boolean` Whether the connection is new.
+- `writeHead(code: number, headers?: { [x: string]: string | string[] }): this`
+    Sends a response header to the client.
+- `send(data: any): boolean` Sends data to the client.
+- `emit(event: string, data?: any): boolean` Emits an event to the client, the
+    message will be dispatched on the browser to the listener for the specified
+    event name; the website source code should use `addEventListener()` to
+    listen for named events.
+- `close(cb?: () => void): void` Closes the connection.
+Be noticed, the client
+    may reconnect after the connection is closed, unless you send HTTP
+    `204 No Content` response code to tell it not to.

 ## Warning